Download PDF

 Proven, Bankable Rents

-Encore, Inspire and 222 Alvarado — all newer construction within blocks — have leased up at strong rents, de-risking the rental underwriting with real market evidence.
+Six newer-construction buildings within blocks — Zag, Encore, Inspire, OnSunset, Echo 55 and 1915 Park — have leased up at strong rents, de-risking the rental underwriting with real market evidence.

 05